 A: The average reported desensitization success rate is 80-95%.

-A: As OIT is considered an elective process at this point, the coverage and reimbursement varies widely among various commercial insurances.
-Please check with our OIT coordinator to get the estimate on the out of pocket costs.
+A: Yes, we participate with most major health insurance plans and likely accept your insurance.
+The consultation, testing and oral challenges are covered services by most health plans.
+As OIT is considered an elective process at this point, the coverage and reimbursement varies widely among various commercial insurances.
+As OIT is not considered a standard of care by health insurance companies, most patients have some cost sharing for OIT.
+Please check with our OIT coordinator to get the estimate on the out of pocket costs related to OIT.

 21) Q. If a patient has multiple food allergies, will completing OIT for one food help treat other food allergies?

 A: Each food OIT process is food specific.
 Completing one program does not treat other food allergies.
 Some patients have shown benefits in cross reactive food allergies.
 Peanut, milk, and egg OIT are done individually.
+Some foods can be combined based on our clinical decision.
 Multiple tree nuts now can be combined in one protocol.
-We combine foods for OIT based on individual patient needs and family’s commitments to the process.
+We combine foods for OIT based on individual patient’s needs and family’s commitments to the process.